x-ix/CameraPlacement/README.md

         "Optimal Vertical lens Angle (M)" #Vertical angle, considerations outlined in introduction

-        "Optimal distance from end of surface (M)" #This is the distance the centre of your camera lens
+        "Optimal distance from end of surface (M)" #This is the distance the centre of your lens
-                                                   #should be placed away from the closest edge of the
+                                                   #should be placed away from the closest edge of
-                                                   #depth area you are capturing.
-If negative, your
+                                                   #the depth area you are capturing.
+If negative,
-                                                   #camera needs to be placed past that edge by
+                                                   #your camera needs to be placed past that edge
-                                                   #the calculated distance
+                                                   #by the calculated distance

         plt #A matplotlib plot of how the cameras should be placed to better illustrate the two values
             #explained above